richardkopelow/Custom-2D-Colliders/README.md

 # Custom 2D Colliders
+This is a project based off [GuyQuad](https://github.com/GuyQuad)'s, it seems that he is not maintaining it anymore so I am keeping it alive.
 A set of custom 2D colliders for Unity.

 ## Preview
 <a title="Preview" href="https://www.youtube.com/watch?v=v6FlvXqluYA&list=PLuCGxF1wPog7dYSQ3B8p1gvzBBMp7xsAQ" target="_blank">